For the Buttery

 - If not consuming the day it is baked and prefer a crispy crust, you can heat it in the oven at 160C for 5 minutes first.

-Baked Buttery mooncake can keep at room temperature for up to 3 days.
+- Baked Buttery mooncake can keep at room temperature for up to 3 days.
 Beyond that

 have to keep in the fridge, for up to 3 weeks.
-Heat in oven at 100C for 10 minutes to get
+Heat in oven at 100C for 10

 the crust to be crispy before consuming.